~ Of Wind and Water

 Elements — the color blue (black and green may be substituted or used in addition to blue), and earth

-Trigram — Ken (This is the mountain trigram.)
+Trigram — Ken ( or Gen. This is the mountain trigram.)

 Expressed as family, health and community